zoome0215/predictBO/README.md

 It requires `python 2.7` and packages that can be installed with `pip` (I'll make an official list).
 I'm a python noob, so I don't know when it will be.
 It would be nice if I can make some `setup.py`.

+# TO DO

+*Add target network.
+*Implimentation of RMSPropGraves

 # How to use

 ## Shaping data